jacruzca/songs-express/README.md

 ## How to improve

 - Add logging
-- Separate the controller layer with the business layer
 - Add e2e tests for the API
 - Store the files in the cloud (S3 or G. Cloud Storage)